mahdikazemi96/RegisterationForm/README.md

 - after executing the command it starts to download necessory files and asks some questions as follow:
   - would you like to add angular routing? *press y*
   - which stylesheet format would you like to use? *select css*
+- I use **Visual Studio Code** to develop my angular app, so open the VS Code go to *File >>> Open Folder* then route to *PersonRegisterationForm.UI/UI* and click the *Select Folder* button, then you can see your angular app in the VS Code.
-- go to the path `RegisterationForm.UI/UI/src` and the file *index.html* then put the bootstrap stylesheets link in the header:
+- go to the path `/src` in VS Code and open the file *index.html* then put the bootstrap stylesheets link in the header:

   `<link href="https://cdn.jsdelivr.net/npm/bootstrap@5.1.3/dist/css/bootstrap.min.css" rel="stylesheet">`